Redifexx/Magma/README.md

 ## Free + Open Source

 Magma is ALL YOURS.
 It has the MIT license so feel free to do with it as you please.
-My intention was to have a repository that I can fork into various game related projects of mine.
+My intention was to have a repository that I can copy into various game related projects of mine.

 ## How to Use